Tahfimul/globeEngage/README.md

 - Rating System on Videos
 - Uploading captured video of user to back end
 - Usage of sensors on phone to record using the back camera only
+- Video contents are "Short-lived" and expire after 24 hours from the time it is uploaded

 ### Back-End
 - Conversion of uploaded content to MPEG-DASH format